ansible-tmm/aiops-hub/README-AIOps.md

 <img width="200" src="https://raw.githubusercontent.com/rhpds/showroom-lb2961-ai-driven-ansible-automation/refs/heads/main/solution_images/beats-logo.webp">

-Filebeat is a lightweight, open-source log shipper developed by Elastic that collects and forwards logs to other parts of the Elastic Stack.
-It's part of the "beats" family, which includes other tools for collecting various data types.
-Filebeat is specifically designed for efficiently shipping log files, making it suitable for environments where resource usage needs to be minimized, like microservices or cloud-native setups.
-This was used in our Ansible workshop and is not an observability tool and would also require an message bus like Kafka to operate.
-It is simply forwarding logs from an end-system to a message aggeregator.
+Filebeat is a lightweight, open-source log shipper from Elastic that forwards logs from end-systems to a message aggregator.
+It is not an observability platform on its own — it requires a message bus like Kafka to transport events to EDA.
+We use it in the AIOps workshop because it is free, low-overhead, and easy to deploy in lab environments.

 <h4 id="ibm-instana"></h4>